j2store/userguide/sales_vouchers.md

 * **Message Subject** - message briefing the voucher benefits

 #### Advanced
 * **Voucher email body** - the text body of the email sent along with voucher to the customer.
-A rich text editor is available to add the text with necessary formatting
+A rich text editor is available to add the text with necessary formatting.

 ![Vouchers](voucher_add.png)